Sarad3993/Django-Ecommerce/README.md

 <br>

 > Even after working for days and nights still there are many things left to be implemented in this project ...
 E-commerce is itself a huge project to complete single-handedly...
-Nevertheless if u 👍 this project plz give it a ⭐️ ...
+Nevertheless if u 👍 this project plz give it a ⭐️.
 Motivates me to work further hard!..

-> Stay happy😃&nbsp; Stay Calm..&nbsp; Keep Coding!
+> Stay happy😃&nbsp; Keep Coding!